Analysis of the Blade Element Momentum Theory: The blade element momentum theory

 \textit{``In the calculation of induction factors,[...] accepted practice is to set $C_D$ equal to zero [...].
-For airfoils with low drag coefficients, this simplification introduces negligible errors.''}

-This assumption is actually justified in many cases, since the procedures used to design profiles aim to minimize their drag.
+For airfoils with low drag coefficients, this simplification introduces negligible errors.''}\\ This assumption is actually justified in many cases, since the procedures used to design profiles minimize their drag.
 As a matter of fact, the usual blade design procedure starts by selecting a twist angle $\gamma_\l$ minimizing the ratio $\frac{C_D}{C_L}$, see Section~\ref{sec:design}.

 We also consider the case where $C_D=0$, and referred to as {\it simplified model} in the following.
 In view of~\eqref{Eq1}, \eqref{Eq2} and~\eqref{Eq3}, it corresponds to the three equations: